-The NET RMA, in cooperation with Smith County, the East Texas Council of Governments (ETCOG) and NDMJ Transportation, is conducting preliminary planning for a Smith County Multi-Modal Facility (MMF) to be constructed in downtown Tyler.
+The NET RMA, in cooperation with Smith County and the East Texas Regional Transportation Partners, is conducting preliminary planning for a Smith County Multi-Modal Facility (MMF) to be constructed in downtown Tyler.
 The MMF will consolidate and focus several transportation elements at a central location and allow for increased connectivity for residents of Smith County and the East Texas region to access other areas of Texas and the nation.
-Available transit services at the MMF are proposed to include Greyhound and Kerrville Bus Lines and charter bus service, transportation to Amtrak train stops in the region, a transportation shuttle between the MMF and Tyler Pounds Airport, Tyler Transit, a park and ride lot, demand-response rural transit services provided by East Texas Council of Governments (ETCOG), local medical and para-transit vans and taxi service.
+Available transit services at the MMF are proposed to include Greyhound and Kerrville Bus Lines and charter bus service, transportation to Amtrak train stops in the region, a transportation shuttle between the MMF and Tyler Pounds Airport, Tyler Transit, a park and ride lot, rural transit services provided by East Texas Council of Governments (ETCOG), local medical and para-transit vans and taxi service.
 In the future, light rail connections to a Dallas – Shreveport High Speed Rail System are proposed.

 Key attributes of the Smith County Regional MMF will include connectivity between multiple transit modes; shelter from elements; lighting and public seating; information/way-finding (kiosk or staffed service); bike storage/facilities (lockers, pods and bike station); pedestrian crossings; multi-level parking structure located adjacent to the facility; space for taxi stands; accommodations for passenger drop-off and pickup; supportive commercial/retail and food vending services; driver facilities and bus bays; enclosed climate-controlled waiting area; real-time visual displays and voice announcements of transit information to assist riders with their trips; ticket vending machines; state-of-the-art access and egress to the facility and internal circulation at the facility; and free internet access.